 What classifies a person as an alcoholic?

-According to the latest diagnostic standard, the disease is diagnosed using the following twelve questions.
+According to the latest diagnostic standard, the disease is diagnosed using the following eleven questions.
 If the answer is “yes” to more than two of these in the last 12 months, your husband meets the clinical diagnosis for Alcohol Use Disorder.

 - Have there been times when he drank more or longer than he intended to?